-Rights of custody under the convention
+Rights of custody under the Convention

 However, that is not the end of the matter.
-According to the conclusion of the second meeting of the Special Commission to discuss the operation of the convention in 1993
+According to the conclusion of the Report of the Second Special Commission meeting to review the operation of the Hague Convention on the Civil Aspects of International Child Abduction 1980, 18-21 January 1993, at p.
+16:

-'The key concepts which determine the scope of the Convention are not dependent for their meaning on any single legal system.
-Thus the expression "rights of custody", for example, does not coincide with any particular concept of custody in domestic law, but draws its meaning from the definitions, structure and purposes of the Convention.'
+"The key concepts which determine the scope of the Convention are not dependent for their meaning on any single legal system.
+Thus the expression 'rights of custody,' for example, does not coincide with any particular concept of custody in domestic law, but draws its meaning from the definitions, structure and purposes of the Convention."

-This same principle was expressed by Lord Donaldson MR in Re C (A Minor) (Abduction) [1989] 1 FLR 403, 412-413:
+This same principle was expressed by Lord Donaldson of Lymington M.R. in C. v.
+C. (Abduction: Rights of Custody) [1989] 1 W.L.R.
+654, 663:

-'We are necessarily concerned with Australian law because we are bidden by Article 3 to decide whether the removal of the child was in breach of "rights of custody" attributed to the father either jointly or alone under that law, but it matters not in the least how those rights are described in Australian law.
-What matters is whether those rights fall within the Convention definition of "rights of custody".
-Equally, it matters not in the least whether those rights would be regarded as rights of custody under English law if they fall within the definition.'
+"We are necessarily concerned with Australian law because we are bidden by article 3 to decide whether the removal of the child was in breach of 'rights of custody' attributed to the father either jointly or alone under the law, but it matters not in the least how those rights are described in Australian law.
+What matters is whether those rights fall within the Convention definition of 'rights of custody.'
+Equally, it matters not in the least whether those rights would be regarded as rights of custody under English law, if they fall within the definition."

-Similar observations are made in other cases, perhaps most notably in the present context Re F (A Minor) (Child Abduction: Rights of Custody Abroad) [1995] Fam 224, sub nom Re F (Child Abduction: Risk if Returned) [1995] 2 FLR 31.
+Similar observations are made in other cases, perhaps most notably in the present context In re F. (A Minor) (Abduction: Custody Rights Abroad) [1995] Fam.
+224.

-Those cases also make plain that ultimately it is for the judicial or administrative authorities in the state addressed to determine whether or not the removal was wrongful in convention terms.
-Hence if either of these applications is transmitted to Australia or to the Republic of Ireland it will be for the courts there to decide whether the legal position in English law is such as to render the removal of any of these children wrongful in convention terms.
+Those cases also make plain that ultimately it is for the judicial or administrative authorities in the state addressed to determine whether or not the removal was wrongful in Hague Convention terms.
+Hence if either of these applications is transmitted to Australia or to the Republic of Ireland it will be for the courts there to decide whether the legal position in English law is such as to render the removal of any of these children wrongful in Convention terms.

-However, under Art 15 the authorities of the state of the child's habitual residence can be asked for 'a decision or other determination that the removal or retention was wrongful within the meaning of Article 3 of the Convention'.
-Hence, although these are outgoing cases, I should draw on the jurisprudence of the English courts in incoming cases, in determining whether these were wrongful removals under English Convention law (see Re P (Abduction: Declaration) [1995] 1 FLR 831).
+However, under article 15 the authorities of the state of the child's habitual residence can be asked for "a decision or other determination that the removal or retention was wrongful within the meaning of article 3 of the Hague Convention . . ."
+Hence, although these are outgoing cases, I should draw upon the jurisprudence of the English courts in incoming cases, in determining whether these were wrongful removals under English Convention law: see In re P. (Abduction: Declaration) [1995] 1 F.L.R.
+831, C.A.

-Re C involved married parents who had agreed a consent order making them joint guardians, but giving the mother custody, and providing that neither husband nor wife was to remove the child from Australia without the consent of the other, Lord Donaldson MR went on to say that the expression 'rights of custody' as defined in the convention (at 413B)
+C. v.
+C. (Abduction: Rights of Custody) [1989] 1 W.L.R.
+654 involved married parents who had agreed a consent order making them joint guardians, but giving the mother custody, and providing that neither husband nor wife was to remove the child from Australia without the consent of the other.
+Lord Donaldson of Lymington M.R. went on to say that the expression "rights of custody" as defined in the Hague Convention of 1980:

-'...includes a much more precise meaning which will, I apprehend, usually be decisive of most applications under the Convention.
-This is "the right to determine the child's place of residence".
-This right may ... as in this case, be a divided right - insofar as the child is to reside in Australia, the right being that of the mother; but, insofar as any question arises as to the child residing outside Australia, it being a joint right subject always, of course, to the overriding rights of the court.'
+"includes a much more precise meaning which will, I apprehend, usually be decisive of most applications under the Convention.
+This is 'the right to determine the child's place of residence.'
+This right... may, as in this case, be a divided right - in so far as the child is to reside in Australia, the right being that of the mother; but, in so far as any question arises as to the child residing outside Australia, it being a joint right subject always, of course, to the overriding rights of the court."